BlockDevsUnited/l-earn/Lessons/English/L_EARN/Contributing/LCon1:Contributing.md

-# Contributing to BDU L-EARN
+# Contributing to Polkadot L-EARN
 This lesson provides the information you need to know, to contribute to BDU L-EARN.

 All our lessons are organized on Github in markdown (.md) format.
 These tools must be learnt first before contributing.

-Reward: 7.5 xDai
+Reward: .2 DOT

 ## Theory